gregor-smith/muhblog/README.md

 ```
 Also write the text that is shown on the 'About' page.
 This is just a plain markdown file.

-Write a config file to `./config.json`. `OUTPUT_DIRECTORY` is where the generated HTML is stored.
+Write a config file to `./config.json`. `OUTPUT_DIRECTORY` is where the generated HTML and CSS is stored.
 By default everything in the directory is deleted beforehand. `OUTPUT_IGNORE` is a list of globs to keep.
 ```json
 {
     "NAME": "my blog",